valtsu23/DIY-Emu-Black-Dash-Rpi5/README.md

 ### Software differences
 - HardwarePWM uses different channel and different chip (wiring remains the same)
 - Standard Adafruit Neopixel library won't work with Rpi5, so I'm using Neopixel SPI library: https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel_SPI
+- Because of the Neopixel SPI library usage there is no need to run the code with Sudo

 ### Performance
 - Boot time is under 15s, so few seconds better than with Rpi 4